-Technical support for the VCarve design software furnished with your Shark CNC is provided by Vectric.
+Technical support for the Vectric VCarve Desktop software furnished with your SHARK SD110/SD120 is provided by Vectric.
 You can find a variety of training videos located at www.vectric.com.
 If you have questions or need software support, please get in touch with Vectric directly at support@vectric.com

-Copyright 2022 Next Wave CNC All Rights Reserved.
+Copyright 2023 Next Wave CNC All Rights Reserved.

-SHARK is the registered trademark of Next Wave CNC.
+CNC SHARK is the registered trademark of Next Wave CNC.